-Fresh strawberries, oats and buttermilk combine in these healthy breakfast muffins that are perfect for breakfast, a snack and even dessert!
+Fresh strawberries, oats, and buttermilk combine in these healthier breakfast muffins that are perfect for breakfast, a snack and even dessert!

 It finally feels like spring in Atlanta and for me that means strawberry season.
 Bursting with flavor and packed with nutrition, strawberries have a lot to offer.
-Since they are abundant right now, I’m sharing the nutrition benefits of strawberries and my Strawberry Oatmeal Breakfast Muffins recipe on the KitchenAid blog today.
+Since they are abundant right now, I’m sharing the nutrition benefits of strawberries and my Strawberry Oatmeal Breakfast Muffins recipe.

 With whole oats, fresh strawberries and a secret ingredient to keep them super moist, these healthy breakfast muffins are a satisfying morning treat.